Finding a Dependable Real Estate Agent

 The Belief That Only Big Real Estate Operators Have Really Good Realtors

-Some who are looking for an agent may think that only the biggest realty firms will have the good Realtors.
+Some who are looking for an agent may think that only the biggest realty firms will have the good realtors.
 Although they may have some excellent people in their employ, you should also evaluate smaller firms as well as large ones in your search.
 For example, in Canada, a local firm like REP Calgary Homes has excellent agents for both buying and selling residential property.

 Failing to Ask About the Fee